NVIDIA/NVFlare/docs/key_features.rst

       model performance vs. client dataset.

-    - :ref:`Global model evaluation <cross_site_model_evaluation>` is a subset of cross-site model validation in which the server’s global model is distributed to each client for evaluation on the client’s local dataset.
+    - :ref:`Global model evaluation <cross_site_model_evaluation>` is a subset of cross-site model validation in which the server's global model is distributed to each client for evaluation on the client's local dataset.

 Privacy preservation algorithms
 -------------------------------